darkhelmet/verboselogging/posts/blogging-system-shootout.md

 -   Auto post to practically everything

 The system seems pretty slick.
-The fact that you email stuff might seem awesome at first, but really it’s the same thing as logging into your blogging system and then posting.
+The fact that you email stuff might seem awesome at first, but really it's the same thing as logging into your blogging system and then posting.
 Instead of that, you just login to your email (or start your email client) and then use that to post; no real difference.

 ## Now what?

-~~From the looks of things, I’ll be going with Tumblr.
+~~From the looks of things, I'll be going with Tumblr.
 It seems to have the whole package.~~

 Tumblr failed miserably at doing what I wanted, so I moved to posterous,